stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/features.md

 ```

 - Tenant CR has 3 kinds of users:
-  - `Owner`: Are users who will be owners of that tenant.
-They have openshift admin-role assigned to there users and they can also create namespaces.
+  - `Owner`: Are users who will be owners of a tenant.
+They will have openshift admin-role assigned to their users and they can also create namespaces.
-  - `Edit`: Are user who will be editors of that tenant.
-They will have openshift edit-role assigned to there users.
+  - `Edit`: Are user who will be editors of a tenant.
+They will have openshift edit-role assigned to their users.
-  - `View`: Are user who will be viewers of that tenant.
-They will have openshift view-role assigned to there users.
+  - `View`: Are user who will be viewers of a tenant.
+They will have openshift view-role assigned to their users.

 - Tenant controller creates a `clusterresourcequotas.quota.openshift.io` object whose `spec` is same with the quota's specfied in `Tenant CR`.